Superman-jp/SAS_Plotter/docs/_sources/Raincloud_plot.rst.txt

 =======================

-if Trim parameter is set "False", the density plot is displayed at all range. but the density outside of observed data range may be ambiguos.
+if Trim parameter is set "False", the density plot is displayed at all range. but the density outside of observed data range may be ambiguous.

 code ::

    ods graphics /reset=all height=15cm width=25cm imagename="rain_simple" imagefmt=svg;
-   ods listing  gpath="/home/user/sasuser.v94/image" style=sns_default ;
+   ods listing gpath="<output path>";

     %RainCloud(data=import,
                 x=day,